 Tate & Lyle acquired Macfie & Sons of Liverpool in 1938.
 The ageing Macfie refinery was immediately closed down, and production was relocated to Love Lane.
 Following the acquisition, Tate & Lyle controlled 57 percent of the British sugar market.

-Manbre & Garton, a sugar and starch producer, was acquired in 1976.
+Manbre & Garton, a Fulham-based sugar and starch producer, was acquired in 1976.
 The acquisition gave Tate & Lyle a monopoly on cane sugar production in Britain.

-Shaw closed down the Garton starch factories, sold six of Tate’s ships, closed its glucose operations, reduced head office staffing levels and cut out excessive levels of management.
+Shaw shut down the Garton starch factories, sold six of Tate’s ships, closed its glucose operations, reduced head office staffing levels and cut out excessive levels of management.

-Worldwide staff had been reduced from 16,400 to 11,400 by 1984.
+Worldwide staffing levels had been reduced from 16,400 to 11,400 by 1984.

 Tate & Lyle acquired two American manufacturers; A E Staley, best known for corn syrup, and Amstar Sugar, the largest cane sugar refiner in the US, at a total cost of $1.8 billion in 1988.

 Shaw was described as a quiet man, “seemingly embarrassed by his own power and success”, according to the Toronto National Post.